Animal production leads the sector in terms of number of establishments

 Sectoral Statistics Office

-This Special Release presents the final results of the 2016 Annual Survey of Philippine Business and Industry (ASPBI) for all Agriculture, Forestry and Fishing (Sector A) establishments.
+This Special Release presents the final results of the 2017 Annual Survey of Philippine Business and Industry (ASPBI) for all Agriculture, Forestry and Fishing establishments (Sector A).

-Establishment Data Management System (EDMS) was still utilized in the decentralized processing of 2016 ASPBI questionnaires in the province as well as in the online accomplishment of questionnaire through PSA website.
+Establishment Data Management System (EDMS) was still utilized in the decentralized processing of the 2017 ASPBI questionnaires in the provinces as well as the online accomplishment of questionnaire through PSA website.

-Data are presented at the national level andsub-class or 5-digit 2009 Philippine Standard Industrial Classification (PSIC) level.
+Data are presented at the national and industry group or 3-digit 2009 Philippine Standard Industrial Classification (PSIC).

-The conduct of the 2016 ASPBI is authorized under Republic Act No. 10625 known as the Philippine Statistical Act of 2013 - Reorganizing and strengthening of the Philippine Statistical System (PSS), its agencies and instrumentalities.
+The conduct of the 2017 ASPBI is authorized under Republic Act 10625 known as the Philippine Statistical Act of 2013 - Reorganizing and strengthening of the Philippine Statistical System (PSS), its agencies and instrumentalities.

 Scope and Coverage